-I am a technology and intellectual property attorney with InfoLawGroup LLP in Chicago, helping businesses and individuals identify, avoid and solve problems concerning:
+I am a technology and intellectual property attorney and an adjunct professor in Chicago.
+In my legal practice I help businesses and individuals identify, avoid and solve problems concerning:

 - copyright protection and enforcement

 - technology development and service agreements